wolfgangfist/gema/README.md

 Our optimized version includes several performance enhancements:

-- **Streaming Generation**: Processes and outputs audio in chunks instead of waiting for the entire generation
+- **Streaming Generation**: Processes and outputs audio in chunks instead of waiting for the entire generation achieving a Real-time factor (RTF): 2.933x without Flash-Attn on a Windows machine
 - **Frame Batching**: Processes multiple frames at once for better GPU utilization
 - **Lower Temperature Sampling**: Faster sampling with minimal quality loss
 - **Half-precision Inference**: Uses bfloat16/float16 for faster processing